asrp/espeakui/readme.md

 ## Usage as a library

-`espeakui.py` depends on `espeaker.py` which can be used independently as aa library.
+`espeakui.py` depends on `espeaker.py` which can be used independently as a library.
 It also provides some classes not used by `espeakui.py`.

 ### FileEspeak

     import espeak
-    from espeaker import FileEspeak
+    from espeakui.espeaker import FileEspeak
     espeak.init(playback=False)
     file_espeak = FileEspeak(open("test.wav", "w"))
     file_espeak.say("Hello world")